 No matter what your skin type, cold weather, and artificial heating could make your skin dull, dehydrated and badly in need of some TLC.

 In Autumn it’s important to adapt your beauty regime to reflect the change in the elements.
 The most important thing to invest in is a super-moisturising facial product.
 You will need to choose one specifically targeted for your skin type, and make sure the product contains SPF as even in the colder months the sun can still damage your skin.

-If your skin is oily and prone to spots you could try a BB cream as these hydrate, have SPF protection and offer sheer coverage.
-Make sure you look for the best BB cream for acne prone skin if that’s something you suffer with too.
+If your skin is oily and prone to spots you could try a BB cream as they hydrate, have SPF protection and offer sheer coverage.
+Make sure you look for the best BB cream for acne-prone skin if that’s something you suffer with too.

 For very dry skin there are lots of great products on the market, lots of them are designed to lock in moisture too.

 Staying with skincare regimes, exfoliation is also really important this time of year.
 When your skin becomes dehydrated in the winter months it can end up looking dull and lifeless.
 Exfoliating helps to remove dead skin cells, this, in turn, will allow your skin to absorb moisturisers and other skincare products like serums more easily.